ManojGopale/BlueDucky/README.md

 Forked from [https://github.com/pentestfunctions/BlueDucky](https://github.com/pentestfunctions/BlueDucky) and modified for my own usecases.

-Follow instructions.txt to install Kali linux in VMware.
+Follow instructions.txt to install
+1. Kali linux in VMware
+2. BlueDucky on Kali linux to run the bluetooth vulnerability.

 start_bluetooth.sh --> Commands to start bluetooth service and toggle bluetooth on from terminal.